jojoduquartier/dsdbmanager/source/introduction.rst

 The last command is equivalent to :code:`select [column 1], column_2 from table_1 where column_3 = value_1 and [column 4] = value_2 and column_5 in (value_3, value_4)`.

-    1. You will have to use a dictionary to handle columns with spaces or begin with numbers for example
+    1. You will have to use a dictionary to handle columns with spaces or begin with numbers for example.
     2. When you provide a tuple as a value, you are indicating a :code:`key in values` type filtering.
-    3. If your table names have spaces or begin with numbers for example, you couldn't use the '.' notation so you can use do 'mysl_database1[table 2]' for example.
+    3. If your table names have spaces or begin with numbers for example, you couldn't use the :code:`.` notation so you can do :code:`mysl_database1[table 2]` for example.